 The genesis of this topic comes from the vast number of articles and posts related to finances and investments that have been popping up in my feeds more and more in the past few weeks now that “tax season” is in full swing.
 Along with those, there have also been a couple of cautionary tales circulating around about and/or by people who have run into challenges with their banking institutions.
 In reading/hearing their tales, my initial reaction is often concern that the same problem could happen to me.
 Upon further reflection, I will then start to think of how I might go about preventing that problem altogether.

-Since the beginning of our marriage, I’ve been the one to do the heavy lifting when it comes to tracking our finances and paying bills.
-When The Husband and I got married, neither of us had much in the way of any financial assets and our incomes were roughly the same.
-Both sets of our parents had successfully lived with a “what’s mine is yours and what’s yours is mine” approach to money in their respective marriages so that’s what we decided to do.
+When The Husband and I married, neither of us had much in the way of any financial assets and our incomes were roughly the same.
+Both sets of our parents had successfully lived with a “what’s mine is yours and what’s yours is mine” approach to money in their respective marriages so it seemed natural to do the same.
 Everything pooled into one pot.
-I added The Husband to my checking/saving accounts (I was banking with an employer credit union which offered a lot of advantages) and his accounts that were held at a regular bank were closed.
-Any new accounts/loans/LOCs were opened as joint ones and we took steps to add the other to our pre-existing department store and other credit cards.
+I added The Husband to my checking/saving accounts (I was banking with an employer credit union which offered a lot of advantages) and the accounts he had had at a regular bank were closed.
+New accounts/loans/LOCS were opened as joint ones and we took steps to add the other to pre-existing department store credit cards and others.
+We established early on that I’d be the one to do the heavy lifting when it came to tracking our finances and paying bills.

 This co-mingling of finances didn’t give either of us any more or less authority over the other as to how our monies were to be spent.
 Together we established (and periodically reviewed) what our budget was/would be based on expected costs and future goals.
 Major expenditures were made by mutual decision.
 However, it did seem best to have one of us designated to keep track of our financial transactions, register balances, make payments, etc. I took on that task since I’m a bit of a left-brain analytic numbers nerd.